MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-kql-magic.md

 ms.date: 04/22/2020
 ---

-# KQL magic extension in Azure Data Studio
+# Kqlmagic extension in Azure Data Studio

-**KQL magic** is a command that extends the capabilities of the Python kernel in **[Azure Data Studio notebooks](notebooks-guidance.md)**.
+**Kqlmagic** is a command that extends the capabilities of the Python kernel in **[Azure Data Studio notebooks](notebooks-guidance.md)**.
 You can combine Python and Kusto query language (KQL) to query and visualize data using rich Plot.ly library integrated with `render` commands.
-KQL magic brings you the benefit of notebooks, data analysis, and rich Python capabilities all in the same location.
-Supported data sources with KQL magic include **[Azure Data Explorer](https://docs.microsoft.com/azure/data-explorer/data-explorer-overview)**, **[Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview)**, and **[Azure Monitor logs](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-logs)**.
+Kqlmagic brings you the benefit of notebooks, data analysis, and rich Python capabilities all in the same location.
+Supported data sources with Kqlmagic include **[Azure Data Explorer](https://docs.microsoft.com/azure/data-explorer/data-explorer-overview)**, **[Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview)**, and **[Azure Monitor logs](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-logs)**.

-This article shows you how to create and run a notebook in Azure Data Studio using the KQL magic extension for an Azure Data Explorer cluster, an Application Insights log, and Azure Monitor logs.
+This article shows you how to create and run a notebook in Azure Data Studio using the Kqlmagic extension for an Azure Data Explorer cluster, an Application Insights log, and Azure Monitor logs.

 ## Prerequisites

 - [Azure Data Studio](download-azure-data-studio.md)
 - [Python](https://www.python.org/downloads/)

-## Install and set up KQL magic in a notebook
+## Install and set up Kqlmagic in a notebook

 The steps in this section all run within an Azure Data Studio notebook.